Architecture overview¶

 3. Auth providers inside dhis2w-client¶

 dhis2w-client defines an AuthProvider Protocol.
 The client never touches auth internals — it just asks for headers.
-Three providers ship in-box: BasicAuth, PatAuth, OAuth2Auth.
+Three providers ship with the package: BasicAuth, PatAuth, OAuth2Auth.
 Future providers (service-account JWT, OIDC federation, proxy-injected headers) land as new files in dhis2w-client/auth/ without touching client.py.

 Dependency arrows¶